dankmeme01/globed/README.md

 * unable to compile with MSVC, only can compile with clang on Linux.
 This should be resolved when a Geode update removes winsock.h from includes.
 * no idea if it compiles/works on Mac, but I tried to avoid platform-specific code.
 * `DRPPAEngine` (extrapolation but not really) doesn't do dash rotations because I was too lazy and you should use interpolation insetad anyway.
-* random crashes and interpolation mishaps (im not gonna bother finding reasons for those)
+* random crashes and interpolation mishaps

 Planned features:

 * Level ending animation
+* Finish making the spectating menu (god i hate UI)

 ## Special thanks